The Official Success Guide for The Great Canadian Giving Challenge

 4. Make sure your website is easy to navigate

-Think about how the donor feels learning about your cause and the quickest and most seamless way to donate.
 Did you know that for every second your site takes to load the page, it results in a 7% reduction in your conversion rate?
 We urge you to ensure your website is in tip-top shape once the challenge starts.
-For more optimization tips, give this article a read.
+Read this article for more donation optimization tips.

-5. Leverage our easy-to-use customized donation form
+5. Leverage our easy-to-use customizable donation form

 • Embed it onto your website - you want them to take the shortest path to donate